 - Wambana beach Fishing (wade out to middle thigh height only).
-At no time are students permitted to swim - Flaherty's beach (end of the sand track)- Jogging/ beachcombing - Apex Park Tennis/fitness training - Point Turton Mall (only on selected days as agreed by all staff at the beginning of the program).
+At no time are students permitted to swim - Flaherty's beach (end of the sand track)- Jogging/ beachcombing.

 Student Leave:

 No student can leave independently.
 As a minimum, students must be in pairs.